ctnadovich/ebrevet/README.md

 Explanations of the checkin fields are as follows:

 - `event_id` A unique string that identifies the event.
 It must be unique worldwide making it impossible for there to ever be two events with the same ID.
-Recommended is to use the ACP club code and the club-specific unique event ID separated by a dash.
+This must consist of the ACP club code and the club-specific unique event ID separated by a dash.

 - `rider_id` The rider's RUSA ID number

 - `control_index` If the rider is currently checking in to a control, this field will appear giving the control number corresponding to the numbering used in the future_events control list for this control.
 If a rider is not at a control, this field will be absent.
+The index numbering system corresponds to however the controls were numbered in the future_events object.
+Typically the start control index is zero.

 - `comment` A text comment provided by the rider